keepthrifty/keepthrifty.github.io/_posts/2016-12-26-thrifty-year-in-review.md

 If you're not tracking your spending, you should really give it a try.
 Right now, [Thrifty is free]({{site.url}}/thrifty) and has no ads.
 I pay for the hosting out of my own pocket because of the value I get from using the tool and am happy to share it for free with others as long as the costs don't get too high :)

-> While I really believe that manually tracking your expenses can help you understand them better and will even deter you from some unnecessary spending, I understand not everyone is ready to go that route.
->
-> If you're looking for an automated tracking solution, check out [Personal Capital](http://track.flexlinkspro.com/a.ashx?foid=1094139.201382&foc=1&fot=9999&fos=1){: target="_blank" rel="nofollow"} - it's free and connects automatically to your bank accounts to help you track your spending and net worth.

 The blog portion of Keep Thrifty was originally intended just to support the Thrifty tool, but I quickly found great enjoyment in writing and it's become the primary focus of this site.

 ## Keep Thrifty Blog